SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    -> reverseSorted = sort(strings, > )
    >> reverseSorted
    << // reverseSorted : String[] = ["Ewa", "Daniella", "Chris", "Barry", "Alex"]

+.. misc notes…

+.. functions and closures are reference types

 .. capturing / closing over variables (and what this means in practice)
 .. no need for __block; discuss memory safety